maxall41/RustSASA/README.md

 ## License
 MIT

-## Version 0.7.0 (Latest update)

-* RustSASA now excludes HETATM records (non-standard amino acids and ligands) by default.
-This can be overridden by passing `--include-hetatoms` (or API equivalent).
-* Improved CLI error reporting and handling.
-* Added support for customizing number of threads used for parallelization.
-This can be done via `--threads` (or API equivalent).
-* RustSASA now throws an error if an atom is not found in the provided/default radii config.
-This error can be ignored via `--allow-vdw-fallback`  (or API equivalent).
-* Paper updated to include single-threaded RustSASA benchmark among other changes.

 ## Building from source

 First, make sure you have the Rust compiler installed.
 See https://rust-lang.org/tools/install/ for installation instructions.